pydata/pandas-datareader/docs/source/remote_data.rst

 ======

 Access datasets from `Enigma <https://public.enigma.com>`__, the world's largest repository of structured public data.
+Note that the Enigma URL has changed from `app.enigma.io <https://app.enigma.io>`__ as of release ``0.6.0``, as the old API deprecated.

 Datasets are unique identified by the ``uuid4`` at the end of a dataset's web address.
-For example, the following code downloads USDA Food Recall Data from https://public.enigma.com/datasets/292129b0-1275-44c8-a6a3-2a0881f24fe1.
+For example, the following code downloads from  `USDA Food Recalls 1996 Data <https://public.enigma.com/datasets/292129b0-1275-44c8-a6a3-2a0881f24fe1>`__.

 .. ipython:: python